 Not all brokerage companies offer swap-free accounts.
 Besides, the company loses nothing here anyway: the trader will still pay for the rollover just in a different form.
 So, make sure to carefully read the terms and conditions of such accounts, since other commissions for them may be higher than traditional ones.

-Experienced traders make good money on the swap.
+As previously mentioned, the swap is a fee that is debited from the account or credited to it, and experienced traders have mastered the art of making money with it.
 This trading strategy is known as the Carry Trade and can generate profit if the price stands still for a long time.

 Carry trade strategy is successfully used with those currency pairs which are characterized by greatest deviation of interest rates e.g. GBP/JPY, AUD/JPY or NZD/JPY.
 Essentially, the idea behind carry trading is to buy a currency with a high interest rate while simultaneously selling another currency with a low interest rate.
 In this case, the profit is generated both through quote fluctuation and the difference in interest rates.
 The profit in this type of trade is long-term, and so you can keep the positions open for not only one to two weeks or several months, but also for years.